ASD-Blueprint/desktop.gov.au/docs/blueprint/office-365.md

 Microsoft Teams leverages most of the functionality of the Office 365 components.
 When a Team is created the following artefacts are created out of the box:

 - SharePoint Site - A new SharePoint site with the URL format of `/sites/<SiteTitle>`, with the `SiteTitle`'s spaces are stripped out.
-- Office 365 Group - A new Office 365 Group, which is added into the Azure AD tenant.
+- Office 365 Group - A new Office 365 Group, which is added into the Microsoft Entra ID tenant.
 This is created with the site title as the Group Name.
 - Teams email – A new email address per channel can be created.
 The email inbox is managed centrally by the Microsoft Team services.
 At the time of writing this document, the email address will have a domain of `<custom email inbox>@apac.teams.ms`.

 Note: This email is not part of Microsoft Exchange Online.

 ### Access

-Access to a team is controlled using Microsoft 365 groups located in Azure AD.
+Access to a team is controlled using Microsoft 365 groups located in Microsoft Entra ID.

 When a Team is created, an Office 365 group will be created.
 Owners of the group are delegated to perform administrative actions across the team, while members can participate in the team but not undertake any administrative actions.